Collectors Facts - Garland and Bows, Riihimaki, Hortensja and Esberard (Brazil)

 So who made these blue berry bowls that Lesley bought from Argentina?
 The pattern is identical to the Hortensja version, but the colour and the collar base are contra-indicative for Polish Carnival.
 We’ve already ruled out Riihimäki in Finland, so where does it leave us?
 It’s unlikely that the moulds were shipped from Poland to another country, possibly Argentina.
 This doesn't make sense for many reasons (economical and political).
 Could the Polish factory have made a special order in blue for Argentina and exported it to them?
 An unlikely, expensive and impractical proposition (again, for economical and political reasons).

-We developed a theory, that what actually moved was the people!
+We developed a theory: what actually moved was the people!

 Between circa 1918 and 1938, population movement from Poland into South America was actively facilitated, in fact it’s fair to say that there was mass immigration from Poland and they even had a special plan: in the mid 1930s the Polish Ministry of Foreign Affairs established a Polish colony in the triangle between Brazil, Paraguay and Argentina.
 The government bought land in the region and initiated two Polish settlement outposts.